psychopy/workshops/source/translators/index.rst

 - preliminaries
 - setting up the *git* / *GitHub* workflow
-- working on translations
+- working on translations and making associated pull requests
-- making a pull request on *GitHub*

 Today
 -----------------------------------

-We're going to work through these one by one
+We're going to work through these one by one, along with a couple of extra topics, if there's time

 .. toctree::
     :maxdepth: 1

-    preliminaries.rst
     setUpGit.rst
     workOnTranslations.rst
     makePullRequest.rst
     otherThingsToConsider.rst
+    optionalElaboration.rst

 On to :ref:`preliminaries`